 Parents can quickly take matters into their own hands

 Even children with special needs can grasp this amazing method quickly and keep up with the rest of their peers.
 Their fingers will hold the memory, allowing the student to gain success, which will in turn encourage even more success.
-"Mummy, Mummy my times tables didn't fall out onto the pillow this time, I still know them!" exclaimed a nine year old in Auckland, New Zealand.
+"Mummy, Mummy my times tables didn't fall out of my ear onto the pillow this time, I still know them!" exclaimed a nine year old boy in Auckland, New Zealand.

 We all know how vital our fingers are to life; this is another use of the fingers that has been forgotten over time.
 Proverbs 7:3 "Tie them to your fingers and sound them down into your heart".
 Our own built in data bank!